animeshpunetha/Weather-App/README.md

 ### API Key
 To use the OpenWeatherMap API, you need an API key.
 Follow these steps to obtain one:

-1.Sign up at OpenWeatherMap.
+   - Sign up at OpenWeatherMap.

-2.Go to the API keys section and generate a new key.
+   - Go to the API keys section and generate a new key.

-3.Replace YOUR_API_KEY in the JavaScript file with your actual API key.
+   - Replace YOUR_API_KEY in the JavaScript file with your actual API key.

             const apiKey = 'YOUR_API_KEY';